voschezang/coding-handbook/collaboration/conflict.md

 - *"You didn't do what you promised"* → desire for conformity / stability.
 - *"You're never have time for me"* → desire for attention/ recognition

+Prompts

+- (with beginner's mind) *Was it your intention to upset me?*